 The introduction of photography caused a crisis in Toole's career.
 He attempted to come to terms with this new technique and is known to have executed portraits from daguerreotypes as early as 1857.
 He even worked with a photographer in Virginia, attempting to combine portrait painting and photography.
 This venture, however, proved unsuccessful.

 In addition to portraits and occasional historical subjects, four landscapes by Toole are extant, one of which is the National Gallery's Skating Scene (1958.9.6), attributed to Toole on the basis of its provenance in his family.
-[This is an edited version of the artist's biography published, or to be published, in the NGA Systematic Catalogue]
+[This is an edited version of the artist's biography published in the NGA Systematic Catalogue]

 John Toole Papers.
 Manuscript Department, University of Virginia Library, Charlottesville, Virginia, n.d.: no. 4876.